Skip to content

 Lovable leans harder into GitHub and Supabase workflows.
 Bolt is broader on execution environments.
 Neither is the production coordination layer.

-Lovable's repo-based model integrates directly with AppHandoff's scanning pipeline.
-Bolt's export model requires an additional setup step to connect the generated code to a continuous sync workflow.
-Once connected, both work identically — scans run on every push, mismatches surface as tickets, and backend implementation follows the same PR-first workflow.
+Lovable's repo-based model integrates directly with AppHandoff's GitHub sync.
+Bolt's export model requires an additional setup step to get the generated code into a repository.
+Once connected, both work identically — work is coordinated as tickets, contracts are published over MCP, and backend implementation follows the same PR-first workflow.

 • Lovable: persistent Git repo, direct GitHub integration